kundanx/robocon2024_ros_ws/README.md

 ...

-## 📦 Included custom Packages
+## Included custom Packages

-The workspace is organized into modular ROS 2 packages, each handling a specific aspect of the robot's autonomy, control, or perception.
+Following are the packages developed for autonomy of the robot.

 | Package               | Description                                                        | Repository Link |
 |-----------------------|--------------------------------------------------------------------|------------------|